Kepler-452b: Potential habitability

-It is not known if Kepler-452b is a rocky planet but based on its small radius, Kepler-452b is likely to be rocky.
-It is not clear if Kepler-452b offers habitable environments.
+It is not known if Kepler-452b is a rocky planet with it being disputed whether its radius is small enough to indicate rocky planet or too large to have not accumulated a voluminous gaseous envelope and be more Neptune-like.

+It is not clear if Kepler-452b offers a habitable environment.
 It orbits a G2V-type star, like the Sun, which is 20% more luminous, with nearly the same temperature and mass.
 However, the star is roughly 6 billion years old, making it 1.5 billion years older than the Sun.
 At this point in its star's evolution, Kepler-452b is currently receiving 10% more energy from its parent star than Earth is currently receiving from the Sun.
 If Kepler-452b is a rocky planet, it may be subject to a runaway greenhouse effect similar to that seen on Venus.